Clarion12/cla_bcp/README.md

 feel free to send any questions or comments to me,

-I pretty much stoped working on this due to lack of interet in the community.
+I pretty much stoped working on this due to lack of interest in the community.

 I am willing to add code, make it better, ... if there is some interest.   just let me know